mchrisgm/Innovative-Approaches-to-Asset-Prediction/data/README.md

     - **download.py**: Contains functions to download data.
     - **graph.py**: Contains the `create_image` function to generate visual representations of the data.
     - **process.py**: Contains the `DataComposer` class and `process` function to handle data processing, analysis, and image generation.
+    - **randomized_picking.py**: Randomly selects a specified number of tickers from the `unprocessed` directory and combines the data together.
   - **processed/**: Directory where processed data will be saved.
   - **unprocessed/**: Directory where raw, unprocessed data is stored.
   - **__init__.py**: Initialization file for the data package.